 - Does your property extension mean you need an architect?

-Big projects such as loft conversions or external home extensions are not simple DIY jobs, and we’ve seen them go wrong too many times when even skilled DIYers have had a go themselves.
+Big projects such as loft conversions or external home extensions are not simple DIY jobs, and we’ve seen them go wrong too many times when even skilled DIYers have had a go themselves with their own stain and varnish.

 You will need the services of an expert if you are planning on making major alterations to your property, and in fact, part of the planning application may have to include plans introduced by a qualified architect and other consultants such as structural engineers.
 You will need to factor in the cost of an architect and, if required, an engineer, to your overall budget.